DU By the Numbers

 There's rarely a single defining quality to help you select a college.
 It's about a collection of experiences, finding the right balance between academic challenges, a comfortable environment, and promising career opportunities.

-Find out how being a Pioneer means having a world of advantages at your fingertips.
+Find out how being a DU student means having a world of advantages at your fingertips.

 We've crafted an academic experience based on core values of mentorship and exploration.
 At DU, you'll form essential partnerships with your professors and peers and discover new pathways through collaboration.

 Average Class Size: 22 Students

 We keep our classes small so that you get the best out of every session.

 12:1 Student-Faculty Ratio

 A small student-to-faculty ratio means that you'll form close relationships with your professors.

 With over 100 majors, minors, and concentrations to choose from, you'll be able to craft your academics to suit your passions.